 IFRS 16 Leases ("IFRS 16") was issued by the IASB in January 2016.
 It will replace IAS 17 Leases.
 IFRS 16 specifies how to recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Consistent with IAS 17, the new lease standard continues to require lessors to classify leases as operating or finance.
 IFRS 16 is to be applied retrospectively for annual periods beginning on or after January 1, 2019.
 Earlier application is permitted if IFRS 15 Revenue from contract with customers has also been applied.
-The Company intends to adopt the standard on its effective date and is evaluating its impact on the consolidated financial statements.
+The Company intends to adopt the standard on its effective date as it relates to its office lease disclosed in Note 13.